 Try something unexpected

-Spoiler alert: You can totally still have a Valentine’s Day photo shoot even if you don’t have anything heart-shaped to use as a prop.
+Spoiler alert: You can totally still have a Valentine’s Day photoshoot even if you don’t have anything heart-shaped to use as a prop.
 Go for a color theme, like red or pink, dress your baby up and find items around the house that’ll convey the theme of l-o-v-e.
-Kill two birds with one stone and turn bath time into a photo shoot (again, if you’re using water or anything trachea-sized as a prop, please don’t leave your baby unsupervised – not even to change the camera lense).
-Of course, a big ol’ bouquet of balloons is enough to make you baby’s best friend till long after February 14th has come and gone, so gather up a bunch and have the camera ready while baby plays away.
+Kill two birds with one stone and turn bath time into a photo shoot (again, if you’re using water or anything trachea-sized as a prop, please don’t leave your baby unsupervised – not even to change the camera lens).
+Of course, a big ol’ bouquet of balloons is enough to make your baby’s best friend till long after February 14th has come and gone, so gather up a bunch and have the camera ready while baby plays away.
 Just remember – helium balloons have a bad habit of floating away when they’re taken outdoors, so tie them onto your baby’s clothes to avoid any tear-filled photographs.

 Make in Introduction